deroverda/recommended-radio-streams/README.md

 ## Radio Channels Worth Checking Out

 These are some channels I’ve heard are good, but I haven't had the chance to check them all out yet.
-Feel free to explore and see what suits your taste!
-Some links are most proably, please report and I'll update.
-If you don't wanna, check if you find the direct link @ [RadioBrowser](https://www.radio-browser.info/), 9/10 times they do 😊
+Feel free to explore and see what suits your taste! most links seem to be dead, manually search for these using the tools above. please report and I'll update.😊

 Radio Paradise